ukneeq/BasecampPHP-API/README.md

 ## Synopsis
 Basecamp is a web service project manager found at http://www.basecamp.com/.
 Basecamp provides a REST API for developer access.
-Basecamp released a new version of their service with completely new APIs.
+The all-new Basecamp has an all-new API.
+It is not compatible with the Basecamp Classic API.
+All integrations will have to be updated to use the new API.
+The core ingredients are still the same, though.
+This is a REST-style API that uses JSON for serialization and OAuth 2 for authentication.

 BasecampPHP-API is a PHP library that encapsulates all of the Basecamp API features into a simple to use PHP class.

 See the README for details.